 e.
 Margins and Sensitivity Tests – Margins used, methodology used to determine the margins and rationale for the particular margins used, including how the results of sensitivity tests were used in connection with setting the margins.

 f.
-Impact of NGE – How changes in NGE affect the policyholder behavior assumptions.
+Impact of Non-Guaranteed Elements – How changes in NGE affect the policyholder behavior assumptions.

 g.
 Scenario-Dependent Dynamic Formulas – Description of any scenario-dependent dynamic formula.

-h.
 Changes from Prior Year – Changes in anticipated experience assumptions and/or margins since the last PBR Actuarial Report.

 Flexible Premiums – For policies that give policyholders flexibility in timing and amount of premium payments, the results of sensitivity tests related to the following premium payment patterns: minimum premium payment, no further premium payment, pre-payment of premium assuming a single premium and pre-payment of premiums assuming level premiums.